chelseamilton/blackcoffer-article-webscrape/README.md

 # blackcoffer-article-webscrape

 Webscraped around 150+ links for blackcoffer using scrapy.
+Dataset available in data.csv